Imaduddin-Mohammed/AWS_pintrest_pipeline/README.md

 - `sasl.mechanism = AWS_MSK_IAM`
 #identifies the SASL mechanism to use
 - `sasl.jaas.config = software.amazon.msk.auth.iam.IAMLoginModule required awsRoleArn="<Your Access Role>/ARN"`
-#binds SASL client implementation
+#binds SASL client implementation,
+- In the above line make sure to enter the IAM EC2 access role we copied FROM the IAM ROLES section in: "<Your Access Role>/ARN" explicitly.
 - `sasl.client.callback.handler.class = software.amazon.msk.auth.iam.IAMClientCallbackHandler`
 #encapsulates constructing a SigV4 signature based on extracted credentials
-#the SASL client bound by "sasl.jaas.config" invokes this class_post
+#the SASL client bound by "sasl.jaas.config" invokes this class_post.
-- Make sure to enter the EC2 access role we copied form the IAM ROLES in "<Your Access Role>".
-#### Task 4: Creating topics on the Kafka client
+##### Task 4: Creating topics on the Kafka client
 - As you know before creating a topic we first need to have information about the cluster Bootstrap server string and the Plaintext Apache Zookeeper connection string.
 ##### Step 1:
 - Go to MSK and select the cluster, and click view client information.